graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 format as specified by
 [WhatWG's URLSearchParams class](https://url.spec.whatwg.org/#interface-urlsearchparams).

-The `query` parameter MUST be the string representation of the Source Text of the Document as specified in
+The `query` parameter MUST be the URL-encoded string representation of the Source Text of the Document as specified in
 [the Language section of the GraphQL specification](https://spec.graphql.org/draft/#sec-Language).